 “I’m not sure,” I responded.
 “Just give me a moment.”
 (Maybe a little time would allow me to recover?!)

 We removed my skis and Douggie grabbed my hands helping me to stand.
-When the weight shifted on my left leg, I screamed, the pain shot through my body.
+When the weight shifted on my left leg, I screamed, the pain shooting through my body.

 There is more to the story, but I will leave that instalment for another article.
 In short, it was an interesting journey, being assisted from the mountain and meeting Dr Katagiri at the village clinic.

-In my fall, I fractured the top of my tibia bone: called a tibea plateau fracture.
+An x-ray revealed I’d fractured the top of my tibia bone: a tibea plateau fracture.
 I didn’t realise it at the time, but it was a nasty break.

 My Japanese lesson